Least developed countries: Delisted countries (graduated countries)

 The three criteria (human assets, economic vulnerability and gross national income per capita) are assessed by the Committee for Development Policy every three years.
 Countries must meet two of the three criteria at two consecutive triennial reviews to be considered for graduation.
 The Committee for Development Policy sends its recommendations for endorsement to the Economic and Social Council (ECOSOC).

-After the initiation of the LDC category, six countries graduated to developing country status.
+After the initiation of the LDC category, eight countries graduated to developing country status.
 The first country to graduate from LDC status was Botswana in 1994.
 The second country was Cape Verde in 2007.
-Maldives graduated to developing country status on at the beginning of 2011, Samoa in 2014, Equatorial Guinea in 2017, and Vanuatu in December 2020.
+Maldives graduated to developing country status at the beginning of 2011, Samoa in 2014, Equatorial Guinea in 2017, Vanuatu in December 2020, Bhutan in December 2023, and São Tomé and Príncipe in December 2024.

 The following countries are no longer categorized in the "least developed countries" group: